emojifreak/debian-rpi-image-script/README.md

 * Choice of keyboard layout

 An SD card must be set in `/dev/mmcblk0` or change the script.
 If you find **any trouble**, please report it as **a github issue here**.
-Another build shell script is available at https://evolvis.org/plugins/scmgit/cgi-bin/gitweb.cgi?p=shellsnippets/shellsnippets.git;a=blob;f=posix/mkrpi3b%2Bimg.sh;hb=HEAD
+Other build shell scripts are listed below.

 # devuan-rpi-image-script
 SD card image builder is also available here for Devuan 3 Beowulf, 4 Chimaera and later.
 Devuan official images are available at https://arm-files.devuan.org/